Bayesian Deep Learning with Multilevel Trace-class Neural Networks: Numerical Experiments

 as well as for the computation of other posterior predictive quantities such as the variance

 For our observational noise we take $\Sigma_i^2 =0.01^2 I$.
-We use a TNN prior with a tanh activation function, i.e. $\sigma(z) = \tanh(z)$. {We take $n_l=2^l$ and $n_7=128$ for our reference solution.} For this model we specify $N=200$, and consider a dimensional $d=10$ dimensional example {so $x_i \in \bbR^{10}$, and these data points are generated as normal distributed random variables, i.e. $x_i \sim \mathcal{N}(2,0.5)$.
-Then for each $x_i$, the following model produces $y_i$}.
+We use a TNN prior with a tanh activation function, i.e. $\sigma(z) = \tanh(z)$.
+As we have no explicit form for our ``ground-truth", we run a high-level simulation to attain a posterior, which we take as our reference solution.
+For this we take $n_l=2^l$ where $l=7$.
+For this model we specify $N=200$, and consider $\sX=\bbR^{10}$ so the input NN width is $n_0=10$, and the data points are generated as normal distributed random variables, i.e. $x_i \sim \mathcal{N}(2,0.5)$.
+Then for each $x_i$, the following model produces $y_i$.
 To compute the MSE we consider 100 replications, and then take the MSE.
 We will compare and apply an SMC sampler and multilevel counterpart, i.e. a MLSMC sampler.
 The setup of the MLSMC sampler is presented in Algorithm \ref{alg:mlsmc_dnn}.
-In this first experiment we will apply both these methodologies and observe the error-to-cost rate $\xi$ such that cost$\propto$MSE$^{-\xi}$.
+In this first experiment we will apply both these methodologies and observe the error-to-cost rate $\xi$ such that cost $\propto$ MSE$^{-\xi}$.
+Recall the cost can be computed using equation \eqref{eq:mlmcCost}.
 We will compare this for different values of $\beta=2\alpha-1$.
-Recall that the cost $=\cO(2^{\gamma l})$, with $\gamma=2$, so as a rule of thumb one should expect the attain a canonical rate of convergence when $\alpha>1.5$ and $\beta>\gamma$.
+Also recall that the cost (per one sample) is of the order $\cO(2^{\gamma l})$, with $\gamma=2$, so as a rule of thumb one should expect the attain a canonical rate of convergence when $\alpha>1.5$ and $\beta>\gamma$.

-Below in Figure \ref{fig:reg_results1} we present some preliminary results of applying both SMC sampler and a MLSMC sampler.
+Below in Figure \ref{fig:reg_results1} we present results of applying both SMC sampler and a MLSMC sampler.
 As mentioned, further details on the MLSMC sampler can be found in \cite{beskos2018multilevel}.
 We conduct our numerical experiment with levels $ L \in \{3,4,\ldots,7\}$.
 The first numerical results are presented in Figure \ref{fig:reg_results1} which compares values of $\alpha=\{1.7, 1.9, 2, 3\}$.
 We plot both the SMC sampler and MLSMC sampler where the prior for each method is our TNN prior.
 Furthermore we also plot the credible sets around the MSE values, given by the thin blue and red curves.